How Many Bees Live in a Hive?

 Each honeybee caste has a distinct function.
 They are interdependent, and work together toward the same goal: Producing enough honey for the colony’s survival.

-Let’s look at each type of bee and their function in the colony.
+So, let’s look at each type of bee and its function in the colony!

 Queen Bee